Patrick Dumont: Las Vegas Sands

+In 2026, Dumont was promoted to CEO and Chairman.

 Dallas Mavericks

 The NBA Board of Governors unanimously approved the sale of the controlling ownership interest of the Dallas Mavericks to Miriam Adelson and Sivan and Patrick Dumont on December 27, 2023.
 Dumont became the Mavericks' governor and representative to the NBA Board of Governors.
-The Adelson-Dumont families' would own 69% of the team, and previous controlling owner Mark Cuban's share was reduced to 27%.
-Dumont's low profile was contrasted with that of the big persona and pop culture visibility of previous majority owner Cuban.
+The Adelson-Dumont families took 69% ownership and previous controlling owner Mark Cuban's share was reduced to 27%.

 According to the Dallas Morning News, the Adelson-Dumont family's purchase of the Dallas Mavericks was the realization of a decade-long passion to buy an NBA franchise.
 Long-term, Dumont expressed the potential to develop destination resorts in Texas, including the opportunity to build a new arena for the Mavericks as part of a large-scale entertainment complex in a destination resort.